Domaine du Pas Saint Martin

 Laurent Charrier

-Domaine du Pas Saint Martin is set among troglodyte caves formed out of ancient fossilized marine life that covered the Saumur region 10 million years ago.
-During the Middle Ages these caves served the Protestants as secret places of worship.
+Domaine du Pas Saint Martin is a small family domain located near the town of Saumur in the Loire.
+It is set among troglodyte caves formed out of ancient fossilized marine life that covered the Saumur region 10 million years ago.
+During the religious wars of the Middle Ages these caves served as secret places of worship.

-Laurent Charrier and his mother run the domaine which is a certified organic farm.
-Laurent’s father was not interested in producing wine and thus in 1994 when Laurent took over the responsibility of the domaine, he picked up where his grandfather had left off.
+Today, Laurent Charrier runs the domain which is a certified organic farm.
+Laurent’s father was not interested in producing wine and thus in 1994 when Laurent took over the responsibility of the domain, with the help of his mother, he picked up where his grandfather had left off.
 He immediately set out to acquire certification for organic farming which he received in 1997.
-The family vineyards are a bit spread out with small holdings in Anjou and Coteaux du Layon in addition to their primary vineyard in Saumur.
-The average age of the vines is 25 years with a good part being older than 35 years.
-Vinification is carried out in temperature controlled stainless steel vats.
+The family’s vineyards are primarily in the appellation of Saumur with additional small holdings in Anjou and Coteaux du Layon.
+The average age of the vines is 30 years with certain parcels being considerably older.

 La Vie en Rose

-La Vie en Rose is produced in the “Methode Ancestrale”.
-This method pre-dates the “Methode Champenoise” and employs one interrupted fermentation rather than an induced second fermentation.
-Centuries ago fermentation would stop naturally or at least retard due to the cooling temperatures in the late fall and winter.
-The warmer temperatures of spring would reenergize and recommence the fermentation.
-The “Methode Ancestrale” takes advantage of this natural cycle by taking the partially fermented juice and bottling it in the spring where it finishes its fermentation.
-Laurent Charrier makes this sparkling wine from Grolleau Noir that is grown in his Anjou vineyard .
+La Vie en Rose is produced using the “Methode Ancestrale”.
+This method pre-dates the “Methode Champenoise” and takes advantage of seasonal cycles.
+Centuries ago, as temperatures would drop considerably in the late fall and winter, a wine’s ability to ferment would stop naturally.
+The warmer spring temperatures would reenergize the wine and a sparkling wine could be created by bottling the partially fermented juice during this period.
+Laurent Charrier makes his Rosé sparkling wine from Grolleau Noir that is grown in his Anjou vineyard.
 Grolleau Noir is a centuries old grape type native to the Loire and one that is used primarily in Rosé d’Anjou.

 Saumur Blanc “La Pierre Frite”